 -

-Development of CT-based radiomic model to predict 5-year progression free survival in locally advanced head and neck squamous cell carcinoma treated with definitive chemoradiation
+CT-based clinical-radiomics model to predict progression and drive clinical applicability in locally advanced head and neck cancer

 Read more